What convinced you to come back to New York after working in London for three years?

 What is the major difference between the two cities?

 I would say open mindedness.
 Nothing against London and the UK in general.
+Often, when I have free days, I easily book online a ticket to London.
+A lot of online companies use account verification for safe payments such as Fully Verified service.
+So, I know that my trip is safe and that I will visit friends.
 I actually really enjoyed my time there and living there, but I find there’s just a cultural difference, especially within the design community.
 I feel like designers in the US, if you have an idea, people get around it and they want to make it happen and they figure out how they can make it happen.

 What is your personal favorite shoe style/design you have done?

 Where my strength is as a designer is what we call brown shoe, meaning leather shoes.
 The style is definitely skewed towards classical dress, as well as fashion, but I really enjoy classic shoemaking because to me it’s the perfect combination of design and shoemaking.